Skip to main content

 • analytics_game_telemetry_dev_lightfantastic_gameended

-• Table Name Format: choose how the table name will be created.
+• Table Name Format: choose how the table name will be created (Only works with table model mapping).
 Choose between:

 • Topic: the topic name will be the table name.